Tropical trouble: Beryl's remnants threaten Puerto Rico, as Chris spins near Carolinas

 Tropical Storm Chris continued to meander just off the Carolina coast on Monday, the hurricane center said.

-As of 11 a.m.
-EDT, Chris had winds of 60 mph and was located about 215 miles south-southeast of Cape Hatteras, North Carolina.
-It's expected to become a hurricane on Tuesday and then head out to sea, potentially clipping Atlantic Canada as a tropical storm later in the week.
+As of 5 p.m.
+EDT, Chris had winds of 70 mph and was located about 215 miles south-southeast of Cape Hatteras, North Carolina.
+It's expected to become a hurricane late Monday or on Tuesday and then head out to sea, potentially clipping Atlantic Canada as a tropical storm later in the week.

 Swells generated by Chris are expected to affect portions of the coasts of North Carolina and the Mid-Atlantic states.
 "These swells could cause life-threatening surf and rip current conditions," the hurricane center said.